amarpotghan/docker-compose-dsl/README.md

 Design is heavily inspired by servant and *might* be overkill for given task but... :)

-This library is incomplete and in heavy development.
-It has a LOT to improve hence suggestions/feedbacks/critiques are welcome!
+This library is incomplete and not being developed anymore.

 # Documentaion (Pending)